1211711/cogsi2526-1211711-1210631/CA5/Part2/README.md

     1. A new image using the dockerfile created in the previous assignment was tagged, created and pushed to dockher hub
 2. Ports: `5000` internal mapped to `8000` on the host

-## 3. Database Healthcheck and Web Depends On
+## 3. Database Healthcheck and Web Dependency

 To avoid startup errors where the web application connects to an unavailable database, a health check was added to the db container.
 Besides this a condition on the web container was also addressed, making sure web only startups when the db is healthy.